erwbgy/puppet-tomcat/README.md

 *logdir*: The base log directory.
 Default: '/var/logs/tomcat'

-*version*: The version of the product to install (eg. 7.0.32). **Required**.
+*version*: The version of the product to install (eg. 7.0.37). **Required**.

 *workspace*: A temporary directory to unpack install tarballs into.
 Default:
 '/root/tomcat'

+## tomcat::instance parameters

+*title*: The user the Tomcat instance runs as

+Plus all of the parameters specified in 'tomcat parameters' above

 ## Config files

-Configuration files for each of the Tomcat instances can be delivered via Puppet.
+Configuration files or configuration templates for each of the Tomcat instances can be delivered via Puppet.
+The former are delivered as-is while the latter are processed as ERB templates before being delivered.

-For example configuration files could be delivered using for instances running as the tomcat1 and tomcat2 users with:
+For example configuration could be delivered using for instances running as the tomcat1 and tomcat2 users with:

+    tomcat::config_files:
+      conf/tomcat-users.xml:
+        source: 'puppet:///files/tomcat/dev/tomcat-users.xml'

     tomcat:
       tomcat1:
-        version: 7.0.32
-        config_files:
-          server.xml:
-            source: 'puppet:///files/tomcat/dev1/server.xml'
-          tomcat-users.xml:
-            source: 'puppet:///files/tomcat/dev1/tomcat-users.xml'
+        config_templates:
+          conf/server.xml:
+            template: 'puppet:///files/tomcat/dev1/server.xml.erb'
       tomcat2:
-        version: 7.0.32
-        config_files:
-          server.xml:
-            source: 'puppet:///files/tomcat/dev2/server.xml'
-          tomcat-users.xml:
-            source: 'puppet:///files/tomcat/dev2/tomcat-users.xml'
+        config_templates:
+          conf/server.xml:
+            template: 'puppet:///files/tomcat/dev2/server.xml.erb'

+Values set at the tomcat level as set for all instances so both the tomcat1 and tomcat2 instance would get the same tomcat-users.xml file.
+Each instance would get their own server.xml file based on the template specified with instance variables (like basedir and logdir) substituted.

 ## Product files